50ten40/rsyncster/README.md

 * No ajax or sliding features etc.
 * Deep functionality and ui complexity available with login.
 * Public facing assets are obsessively lean and easily consumed.

+Rsyncster Installation
+* Git Clone (Developers can make pull request)
+* No documentation yet, you'll just have to read the code.
+* Usage: Call cron_get_changes.sh from cron entry.
+There are helper scripts in ./extras.
+* Configure variables for your setup.

 Basic Drupal Workflow
 * Change top level dns record. eg domain.tld -> subdomain.domain.tld